Romanian identity card: History

 The first identity documents were issued to Romanian citizens as a result of Decree No. 947 of 24.03.1921 which approved the Implementing Regulations of the Law nr.812 of 03.19.1915.

 These documents were called bulletins registration office population and their contents match the information on your civil status, nickname, home address, occupation and semnalmentele holder (stature, hair, forehead, eyebrows, eyes, nose, mouth, chin, face, complexion special marks).

 Although the regulation has established a pattern of ballot enrollment in public office, because they were made for each county, they were different in size, colour and sometimes even content.

 Since 1949, which marked the establishment register in Romania, identity cards issued to Romanian citizens were printed uniquely throughout the country and called Identity bulletin (Buletin de identitate).

 These included fewer than the previous data about the holder, the holder's photograph and they apply is issued valid for 10 years.
 In time, identity card content has undergone some changes in that, since 1980 it could be entered two shelf life, by applying a second photo on the first closing date.
 In this way, Romanian citizen may be the same ID card holder for 20 years.
 At first, the identity card was made 8 file their number is reduced to 4 in 1990.

 Law No.105 of 1996 on the population register and ID card, as amended and supplemented, created the legislative framework for a new ID i.e. identity card.

 As a result, in June 1997 work began issuing the new format of identity card.
 The new identity document was designed and released into the computerised system is intended to facilitate a number of advantages for both the state and the citizen.
 The identity card is the document issued to Romanian citizen and proving identity, home address and, where appropriate, address of residence of the proprietor.
 This document is issued from the age of 14 years.
-The structures empowered to issue identity documents are public community services for People subordinated to local and county councils and the General Council of the municipality (and the local councils of Bucharest Municipality sectors).
+The structures empowered to issue identity documents are Local Public Community Service for Personal Records (Serviciu Public Comunitar de Evidența Persoanelor subordinated to local and county councils and the General Council of the municipality (and the local councils of Bucharest Municipality sectors).
 The old identity bulletins issued without expiry date to senior citizens remained valid (for use in Romania).